after12am/jquery.tween.js/README.md

 jquery.cssanimate.js
 ====================

-jquery.boost is a jquery plugin that provides smooth animation for smartphone. jquery.boost implements animation using css3.
-In case of making animation in smartphone, css3 is essencial, because unfortunately javascript will not give a good performance to smartphone. css3 give your app lightness and interactivity. css3 is powerful especially in smartphone, because using gpu, not cpu.
-This is why I recommend css3.
+This is a jquery plugin that provides smooth animation for smartphone using CSS3.
+CSS3 is only way for making animation in smartphone if except WebGL.
+Javascript is also available in smartphone, but would not give a good animation to smartphone.
+In contrast, CSS3 would give your app lightness and interactivity.
+CSS3 is powerful especially in smartphone for using gpu.
+But CSS3 is a bit difficult to controll under dynamic usage.
+So this has designed to take advantage of knowledge of jquery of you.

 ## Usage

-The usage is easy because it was designed by reference to the jquery.
+The usage is easy because this was designed by reference to the jquery.
 The example is:

 ```html
 <script src='jquery.js'></script>